brandur/sorg/content/drafts/ruby-scale.md

 encapsulation violations will start to appear and the interpreter won't complain.

-!fig src="/assets/images/ruby-scale/modularity.svg" caption="Boundary violations grow linearly with the number of lines of Ruby produced."
+{{Figure "Boundary violations grow linearly with the number of lines of Ruby produced."
+(NewImgSrcAndAlt "/assets/images/ruby-scale/modularity.svg" "Boundary violations grow linearly with the number of lines of Ruby produced.")}}

 Soon the violations are everywhere, and module hierarchy (if there ever was one) becomes indistinct.
 It's no longer